Auscitte/auscitte.github.io/_posts/2020-11-13-Func-Prototypes-With-Pdbparse.md

 } PROCSYM32;
 {% endhighlight %}

 Do you see what I see?
 The `typind` field!
 It appears to be a conventional name for an index in the TPI stream.
-Armed with this knowledge, I implemented l little python script that, given a name, would find and print out a prototype for a function with this name employing the same technique for parsing data as pdbparse had done.
+Armed with this knowledge, I wrote a little python script that, given a name, would find and print out a prototype for a function with this name employing the same technique for parsing data as pdbparse had done.
 Here it is.

 <div class="env-header"> print_function_declaration_from_tpi() Implementation </div>
 {% highlight python linenos %}